NIPQ: Noise proxy-based Integrated Pseudo-Quantization: Experimental Setup

-To validate the superiority of NIPQ on the regression application, we apply quantization to the super-resolution task.
-Table \ref{tab:EDSR} shows the output quality of diverse quantization algorithms on EDSR~\citep{EDSR}, a representative network for super-resolution.
-In this experiment, we limit average bit-width and follow the convention of leaving the first and last layers in full precision.
-NIPQ surpasses PAMS, the best static quantization technique, by a substantial margin and even shows slightly better results than the best dynamic quantization scheme, DDTB.
-In the case of super-resolution that conducts image restoration, the advantage of dynamic quantization, whose quantization parameters are updated regarding input data, is well demonstrated.
-Even in this case, NIPQ outmatches DDTB.
-We think the benefit of NIPQ could be maximized with dynamic quantization; however, we have left the detailed implementation as future work.

-Finally, we conduct an experiment to quantize the object detection task, which is known to be difficult to quantize.
-The difficulty is rapidly increased because we apply quantization to the advanced optimized network, YoloV5-S~\citep{Yolov5}.
+In addition, we conduct an experiment to quantize the object detection task, which is known to be difficult to quantize.
+The difficulty is rapidly increased because we apply quantization to the advanced optimized network, Yolov5-S~\cite{Yolov5}.
 Table \ref{tab:yolov5} shows the comparison of existing quantization studies in the same average bit-width.
-NIPQ exhibits excellent quantization performance in both activation and weight.
-Yolov5 has a very complex structure based on a number of concatenations for efficient computation.
-Existing 4-bit solutions are difficult to use in reality due to large accuracy loss, but NIPQ shows practical, reliable quality in 4-bit precision based on bit-width allocation considering layer-wise sensitivity and avoiding the instability of STE-based training.
-The results of this experiment validate the stability of the NIPQ algorithm regardless of the difficulty of the target task.
+Due to large accuracy loss, existing 4-bit solutions are difficult to use in reality, but NIPQ shows practical, reliable quality in 4-bit precision.
+The results validate the stability of the NIPQ regardless of the difficulty of the target task.

+Finally, to validate the superiority of NIPQ on the regression application, we apply quantization to the super-resolution task.
+In the case of super-resolution task, that conducts image restoration, the advantage of dynamic quantization, whose quantization parameters are updated regarding input data, is well demonstrated.
+Even in this case, NIPQ outmatches the best dynamic method, DDTB~\cite{zhong2022dynamic}.
+More results are available in the Supplementary Materials.